Multiple sclerosis attack happens when the immune system mistakenly produces inflammation.

 It must be separated at least 30 days from the previous one and The flare-up must occur in the absence of an infection or other cause.

-How is multiple sclerosis attack diagnosed?
+How is a multiple sclerosis attack diagnosed?

 Physical and neurological exams and tests are some of the diagnostic tools for developing multiple sclerosis attack and doctors will diagnose it after these tests.